 “You set yourself up for low back pain and potential injury,” says Vita

-Fix it: Relax your shoulders and keep your chest up, she says.
+Fix it: Relax your shoulder blades and keep your chest up, she says.

-Four Rowing Workouts from a Pro Rowing Coach
+Four Rowing Machine Workouts from a Pro Rowing Coach

 Hydrow athlete and rowing coach Laine Maher suggests these workouts to build muscle, boost cardio, and get a great training session.

 “A 2K (two thousand meters) is one of the most incredible feelings to complete and is a very tough race that pushes your body to the absolute max,” says Maher.

 Warm up for at least 10 minutes, Maher says.
 “That includes some solid, steady strokes as well as some quick, hard strokes at race pace,” she says.